-Ryujinx is another popular switch emulator which is known for being easy to use.
+Ryujinx is another popular Nintendo Switch emulator for PC, known for being easy to use.
 It is available for Windows, Mac, and Linux.
-In terms of performance, Ryujinx is the 2nd best option coming slightly behind Yuzu.
-But it can still run major Nintendo Switch games at 60 FPS, given the proper hardware.
+Ryujinx is probably one of the best Nintendo Switch emulators for beginners.
+It can run major Nintendo Switch games at 60 FPS, given the proper hardware.

 - Easy to setup